bobdavies2000/OpenCVB/README.md

 -   Build and run OpenCVB.sln – set OpenCVB as the “Startup Project” (GitHub seems to forget the startup project.)

+-   There are 3 additional .bat files that simplify the process of updating the main external components of OpenCVB.
+Update_librealsense.bat, for instance, will download, CMake, and build the librealsense library that is essential to OpenCVB.
+Similarly, the Update_OpenCV.bat will update the OpenCV library with the latest version.
+Lastly, the Update_Azure4Kinect.bat will update the open source portion of the Kinect4Azure camera.
+NOTE: the Kinect4Azure camera may also have a binary component update that is a companion to the open source library.

 Optionally Install Additional Cameras
 =====================================